Medium Format Lenses with the Pentacon Six Mount

 The aperture on my 65mm Mir (an eBay purchase!) does not always stop down beyond f/11 when I rotate the aperture ring.
 My repairman has looked at it, and was shocked at the poor quality of some of the machining.
 It generally does now (in 2002) stop down properly with the added impetus that comes when the shutter is released and it is moving fast from full aperture to the selected value.

-It might be better to use a 65mm Carl Zeiss Jena Flektogon.
-But production of this f/2.8 lens stopped before the mid seventies, as far as I can determine, and it is in consequence relatively rare.
-However, the ancient Mk I 65mm f/2.8 Flektogon that I have just discovered in a shop in England reveals a smoothness of operation that my 1992 Mir 38B doesn’t come near to: movement of aperture ring, focussing, diaphragm stop down pinall are far superior to the Arsenal product.
-All that remains is to test the optical quality of this lens!
+However, the ancient 65mm f/2.8 Flektogon illustrated on the right reveals a smoothness of operation that my 1992 Mir 38B doesn’t come near to: movement of aperture ring, focussing, diaphragm stop-down pinall are far superior to the Arsenal product.

-[C308-32: On the left: the 65mm f/2.8 Carl Zeiss Jena Flektogon, Mk I version.
+[C308-32: On the left: a 65mm f/2.8 Carl Zeiss Jena Flektogon produced in December 1965.

 On the right for comparison: the 65mm f/3.5 Arsenal Mir 38B]